-Available on: Nintendo Switch, PC, PS4, Xbox One
+Platform(s): Nintendo Switch, PC, PS4 and Xbox One

 A deeply inventive game that wears its influence on its sleeve, Titan Souls is a delightful little indie Souls-like from Manchester developers Acid Nerve.
 Constantly inventive, Titan Souls focuses on the beauty of souls-like boss battles - it’s one epic boss rush game that keeps the adrenaline pumping with each new challenge.
 Its simple combat system offers up a sole arrow for use in battle, which really doubles down on the tension as you’re dashing and weaving from each titan’s attacks.
 This tricky top-down title is worth a look-in if you want your reflexes tested, but also your grey matter.
 Figuring out the trick behind each boss battle often relies on your brain as well as your coordination, which results in some powerful eureka moment that will fill you full of endorphins.